-The public comment period for the MTW Annual Plan began on August 30, 2024 and will conclude on September 30, 2024.
-SHA will conduct outreach to participants and the public throughout the public comment period to make them aware of the availability of the Plan and ability to provide public comment, including posting in the Daily Journal of Commerce, including articles in The Voice (a resident e-newsletter that reaches thousands) and posting flyers in buildings and common areas.
-The draft Plan is publicly available on SHA's website (www.seattlehousing.org) and hard copies are available by request.
-A public hearing will be held in person (with a remote option) on September 16, 2024 at 3:00 pm.
-Language interpretation and disability accommodations are available by request.
-Staff will review any comments received during this process thoroughly and make any necessary changes as a result of these comments prior to presenting the Plan to the Board of Commissioners for approval.
+The public comment period for the MTW Annual Plan began on August 30, 2024 and concluded on September 30, 2024.
+SHA conducted outreach to participants and the public throughout the public comment period to make them aware of the availability of the Plan and ability to provide public comment, including posting in the Daily Journal of Commerce, writing articles for The Voice (a resident e-newsletter that reaches thousands) and posting flyers in buildings and common areas.
+The draft Plan was publicly available on SHA's website (www.seattlehousing.org) and hard copies were available by request.
+A public hearing was held on September 16, 2024 at SHA's Central Office.
+Language interpretation and disability accommodations were available by request.
+Staff reviewed all comments received during this process thoroughly; no changes were made to the MTW Plan as a result of these comments.